Big solar farm to be installed along Route 4

 By Heather Steliga, Vermont Standard Correspondent

-According to Troy McBride, CTO (Chief Technology Officer) at Norwich Solar Technologies, whose offices are in White River Junction, “Community solar projects such as this are a win-win-win.
+According to Troy McBride, CTO (Chief Technology Officer) at Norwich Solar, whose offices are in White River Junction, “Community solar projects such as this are a win-win-win.
 They provide clean energy and savings to local customers, provide jobs, and have strong environmental and financial benefits to local people.”

 McBride explains the solar array on U.S. Route 4 will significantly reduce the electric bills of Mt.
 Ascutney Hospital and Health Center.
 He says the 500 kW array will serve the equivalent of 100 homes.
 Over its lifetime—which is warranted for 25 years—will offset 20 million pounds of carbon dioxide, or the equivalent of 30 million miles not driven in a car.